████████ ██████ ██████

 What are the resource limits?

-Each box: 2 vCPUs, 4GB RAM, 50GB SSD.
-Per account: up to 4 running boxes and 16 total boxes.
+Base box (x1): 2 vCPUs, 4GB RAM, 50GB SSD.
+Sizes scale up to x8 (16 vCPUs, 32GB RAM, 400GB SSD).
+Billing scales proportionally.
+Per account: up to 16 running slots and 64 total slots, where each box counts as its size in slots (e.g., an x4 box uses 4 slots).
 Network bandwidth is shared and may be throttled if it affects other users.

 Is my data backed up?